genomicsengland/ddl-genie/README.md

 Things to bear in mind:

-* You still need to check the result ddl to check things make sense and column types guessed correctly;
+* You still need to check/edit the result ddl to:

+	* check column types guessed correctly;

+	* add in the schema where the table will go;

+* table names will be made 'dialect-safe' so what you specify won't necessarily be what you get;

 * Check the number of rows and columns read to check delimiters and quote characters read correctly;

 * If you're doing a random sample of rows (using `-r <number_rows>` flag) pay special attention to columns marked `NOT NULL` as it may be wrong if missing data is rare;

-* Similarly the lengths of `VARCHAR` may be wrong if you're only reading from a portion of the file.
+* Similarly the lengths of `VARCHAR` may be wrong if you're only reading from a portion of the file;

+* Probably the easiest way to 'force' data-types (e.g. `participant_id` will always be guessed as an integer when it is stored as string everywhere else) is to add a nonsense line to your input data with entries that will cause the guess to go your way (e.g. participant_id of `test` will cause it to come out as a varchar);

 ## Arguments